opencanarias/taple-docsite/docs/technology/event-approval-process.md

 The approval process consists of the following steps:

-- An event request is generated, either by the subject owner or by another network member.
+- After the evaluation phase, the metadata for an event request is generated.
 - The subject owner checks whether the event request requires approval by looking at the rules defined in the governance.
 - If the request requires it, an approval request is sent to the different approvers.
 - Once each approver has the request, they will be able to vote, both for and against, and will send it back to the owner of the subject.